DevishiSoni/Software-Design-Project/README.md

 ### Goals:
 1. Set up version control system - so user can build and run the program on their local device
 2. Setting up test cases for classes to complete unit-level testing
-3. Confirm requirements with the customer and complete the following fucntionalities of the software:
+3. Confirm requirements with the customer and complete the following functionalities of the software:
      a.
 Searching
      b.
 Filtering
      c.
-Add photos of landmarks (time permitting add a brief description of the location) Complete these functionalities while keeping in mind that application should be aesthetically pleasing and user friendly!
+Add photos of landmarks (time permitting add a brief description of the location)
+4. Complete these functionalities while keeping in mind that application should be aesthetically pleasing and user friendly!

 ### Burndown Chart & State Chart Diagrams: